nikouu/String-to-GUID-Dotnet-Benchmarking/Data.md

 | Immo_Speed_Optimized  |  1000 | 1,866.3 ns | 29.82 ns | 27.90 ns | 1,872.0 ns |  0.96 |    0.01 | 0.2441 |    1024 B |        1.00 |

 ```
-input       : Value of the 'input' parameter
+input       : The length of the input string
 Mean        : Arithmetic mean of all measurements
 Error       : Half of 99.9% confidence interval
 StdDev      : Standard deviation of all measurements